-Do not forget to connect the CPU fan connector!
-Hardware monitoring errors can occur if you fail to plug this connector.
+- Do not forget to connect the CPU fan connector!
+Hardware monitoring errors can occur if you fail to plug this connector. - We recommend you to install the chassis fan for better thermal state.

 1.6.3 Uninstalling the CPU heatsink and fan